 The Omega Seamaster follows a military standard when it comes to waterproofing.
 It boasts up to 1200 metres of water resistance and chronometer certification.
 The collection itself has various subfamilies for different styles and functions that range from three-hand timepieces to chronograph functions.

-This collection from Omega is popular among those who live for the sea such as divers and surfers for its depth rating as well as durability.
-The Seamaster timepieces come in various designs that fit the lifestyle of just about anyone and features durability that no other brand can replicate.
+This collection from Omega is popular among those who live for the sea, such as divers and surfers, for its impeccable depth rating and durability.
+The Seamaster timepieces come in various designs that fit the lifestyle of just about anyone and provides top-notch durability that no other brand can replicate.

 7. Seiko Prospex

 Since launching its first dive watch in 1965, Seiko has been unrelentingly providing us with high-quality dive watches at a relatively reasonable price.
 The range consists of timepieces perfect for any adventure on and underwater.
 They not only provide a wondrous depth rating but also great accuracy that helps in keeping recreational divers and even surfers safe.

 The Seiko Prospex Sea collection comes with various functions such as chronograph and dual time features.
 With depth ratings of up to 200 metres, not only do these timepieces perfectly work underwater but can also endure the stress of being worn while riding big waves.